mandar-damle/HDM-documentation/pages/01.HDM Documentation/01.introduction/default.md

 1. **Rapid VM migration:** HDM allows for VMs to be powered up in the target cloud environment using only the hot data.
 The cold data is efficiently transferred as a background process.
 1. **Trial Migrations:** Migrations can be complicated and may take several maintenance windows before they are successful.
 HDM’s flexible approach allows for VMs to be rapidly powered up in the target cloud and reverted to the onpremise environment if needed.

-The HDM product binaries can be used in VMware Cloud Director or VMware Cloud Service for IBM (Cloud Director and VCS).
-The components for each of these deployment is shown below.
+The HDM product binaries can be used on
+* VMware Cloud Director
+* VMware Cloud Service for IBM (Cloud Director and VCS)
+* VMC on AWS

 ## HDM Deployment for VMware Cloud Director